Ittismita/VidQuest/README.md

 ## 🧩 Example Use Case

 	⁠User Input:
-	⁠“Summarize the main points of this video: [YouTube link]”
+	⁠“Summarize the main points of this video”

 	⁠Bot Output:
 	⁠“The video discusses the basics of reinforcement learning — including the concept of agents, environments, rewards, and policy optimization…”